-The Metropolitan Melancholia project, led by Mellon Research Fellow for 2015-2016 Ed Charlton, will seek to map the contemporary cityscape in terms that spatialise the condition’s associated feelings of loss, abjection and implacability.
+The Metropolitan Melancholia project, led by Mellon Research Fellow for 2015-2016 Ed Charlton, sought to map the contemporary cityscape in terms that spatialise the condition’s associated feelings of loss, abjection and implacability.

-Comparative in its ambitions, this project begins by examining key sites drawn from within the deracinated inner urban centre of present-day Johannesburg.
-In a city fixed at an interval between its violent apartheid past and its non-violent democratic future, this melancholic lens is deployed to uncover the inscriptions left upon the contemporary city by its particular history of racial segregation and exploitation.
-More specifically, through close analysis of recent works of creative non-fiction writing, film and public performance, this project aims to provide a critical account of the increasing sense of atrophy and ennui that presently afflicts the city.
-In so doing, it elaborates upon the types of critical consciousness available within this seemingly torpid, melancholic space.
+Comparative in its ambitions, this project began by examining key sites drawn from within the deracinated inner urban centre of present-day Johannesburg.
+In a city fixed at an interval between its violent apartheid past and its non-violent democratic future, this melancholic lens was deployed to uncover the inscriptions left upon the contemporary city by its particular history of racial segregation and exploitation.
+More specifically, through close analysis of recent works of creative non-fiction writing, film and public performance, this project aimed to provide a critical account of the increasing sense of atrophy and ennui that presently afflicts the city.
+In so doing, it elaborated upon the types of critical consciousness available within this seemingly torpid, melancholic space.